SUNRUSE/dreck-type-script-plugin/readme.md

 ## Input

-This plugin includes every TypeScript file in the `DRECK_TYPE_SCRIPT_OUTPUT_JAVASCRIPT_PATHS` Make variable as an input TypeScript file.
+This plugin includes every TypeScript file in the `DRECK_TYPE_SCRIPT_INPUT_TYPE_SCRIPT_PATHS` Make variable as an input TypeScript file.

 ## Output